bitboxer/bitboxer/README.md

 # Hello, I am Bodo Tasche 👋

 I am a freelance polyglot developer and love HTML5, testing, TypeScript, React(Native), Ruby and Elixir.
 In the last 20 years I have been in lots of different roles, from Java to Elixir, from backend developer at a 3 people team in an early phase startup to the CTO of a web agency.
-Some of my work can be seen on my projects page

 Currently focusing on **Ruby**/**Elixir** on the backend and **React**/**React Native**/**Svelte** on the frontend.